feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 The script must use viral YouTube video structure.
 Stakes rise at every act break — never fall.
 The detective revelation structure governs how and why they rise.

-**HOOK [0:00–0:30]** — governed entirely by the Hook Principle above, with creator-specific override from Step 3D and Step 3H applied first.
-Three lines.
-Same flat fast register throughout.
-Two specific forward-pull questions in the final line, the second of which extends beyond the specific subject.
+**HOOK [0:00–0:30]** — governed entirely by the creator-specific hook pattern from Step 3 A3, applied before any default formula.
+Grand sweeping claim, absurd self-insertion, into the story.
+No trailer.
+No tease.
+Max 30 seconds.

 **ACTS — rising stakes through escalating crime structure:**